-- Install the correct pool safety measures.
-A tall lockable fence or a sturdy pool cover.
+- Install the correct pool safety measures, such as a tall lockable fence or a sturdy pool cover.

 We have been helping Texans with swimming pool accident victims obtain justice and compensation for medical expenses and other damages for over 10 years.
-We are a law firm that cares about its clients.
-We strive to provide the highest standards of personal service.
+We are a law firm that cares about its clients, and we strive to provide the highest standards of personal service.
 Call us today at 832-797-7600 for a FREE case evaluation.

 In 2012, I got a heart-wrenching call from a family that lost their precious 3-year-old son to a drowning in a neighbor’s pool.
 This smart little boy exited his own house quietly (probably to ride his tricycle) and was able to enter the neighbor’s yard, which had an in-ground pool.
 This was not a summer month and was not a peak swimming season.
 The little boy was simply curious at the open gate and/or gate handle.
 The bottom line is that the neighbor’s gate was not properly fastened, and this little boy was able to walk right in the yard.
 A parent’s worst nightmare occurred.

-Ever since this case, I urge ALL people who you have young children and live near neighbors with pools to go and speak to your neighbors and ask them if their gates are secured.
-Most people that have pools and older children may not worry about small kids drowning because they do not have young kids living at home.
+Ever since this case, I urge ALL people who have young children and live near neighbors with pools to go and speak to your neighbors and ask them if their gates are secured.
+Most people who have pools and older children may not worry about small kids drowning because they do not have young kids living at home.
 But their neighbors may have small kids!
-Young toddlers do not have a ‘fear’ factor, they don’t understand the danger of pools, and they are at most risk for drowning.
+Young toddlers do not have a “fear factor.”
+They don’t understand the danger of pools, and they are at the highest risk for drowning.

-It is a fact – toddlers escape their homes all the time!
+It is a fact that toddlers escape their homes all the time!
 No parent can keep an eye on their toddler 24 hours, 7 days a week.
-In fact, my own son ‘escaped’ my house when he was 2 years old.
+In fact, my own son “escaped” my house when he was 2 years old.
 He could have been a drowning victim as well.
 Quite scary!
 I found him over two blocks away walking in his diaper with our Golden Retriever.
-When I found him, he was happy as can be…but I was a disaster!
+When I found him, he was happy as can be, but I was a disaster!
 I think about that story, and I think about my clients and their precious child who is no longer with us.

 Swimming pool accidents are the second leading cause of unintentional injury-related deaths among children in the United States.
 Drownings often result due to lack of supervision, exposing negligent parties to wrongful death claims seeking compensation for the loss of loved ones.